 - Development restricted to specific build areas within E3 zone.
 Integrated Housing only permitted as part of a Community Title scheme, or equivalent.
-No building setback required for retail/commercial buildings in the Town Centre or Village Centre In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.
+No building setback required for retail/commercial buildings in the Town Centre or Village Centre - e) The minimum lot size in Special Character Areas B, C and D is 2,000sqm.